 However, there are three main types of treatments that most programs will use to help address every aspect of an addiction: one-on-one counseling, group talk, and behavioral therapies.

 There are many different types of rehabilitation programs.
 Not all of them are right for everyone.
 You may have specific needs that are best addressed in a certain type of rehab.
 For that reason, it’s important to find the one that will work best for you.

 Outpatient programs, or OP is one way that you can get help for your addiction.
 However, you should be forewarned that you might not be appropriate for this type of care.
 This is because outpatient programs are usually best for those who have gone through inpatient rehab before.

-During OP, you’ll most likely only be meeting with a therapist on a regular basis.
-Your appointments may be about an hour long, and that might not be enough support.
+During OP, you’ll most likely only be meeting with a therapist or group on a regular basis.
+Your appointments may be about an hour long, and that might not be enough support for some recovering addicts.

 You’ll get a much higher level of care at an IOP than you would at a traditional outpatient center.
 This is usually what people who are new to treatment need when they first quit.

 Most people find that going to an inpatient rehab program is the right choice for them.
 They're able to get a high level of care, and they have support 24/7.
 Inpatient treatment is often combined with detox, and you can usually find both at the same location.

 During your inpatient treatment, you’ll stay at the facility for about 30 days.
 You’ll be immersed in rehab, and participate in many types of therapy.
 You’ll also have some downtime for you to reflect and relax as you heal from your addiction.